-In terms of timeline, follow this rule from Ortega: "Getting your color done two weeks before your wedding is too early, and getting it done with less than one week before your wedding is too late.
-You want your color to settle, but be fresh.
+In terms of a timeline, follow this rule from Ortega: "Getting your color done two weeks before your wedding is too early, and getting it done with less than one week before your wedding is too late.
+You want your color to settle, but be fresh."
 You also want to have enough time for minor tweaking, if necessary.
 "One week before your wedding is perfect," she says.
-"I tell all my brides to come in for your final wedding day hair color appointment a week before your wedding, because as long as everything is planned out with your colorist, it's the optimal time for every color.
-For the bride who's trying to cover those grays, anytime prior to a week and the grays will start showing.
+"I tell all my brides to come in for their final wedding day hair color appointment a week before their wedding, because as long as everything is planned out with your colorist, it's the optimal time for every color."
+If you're trying to conceal gray hair, then book your appointment no sooner than one week before, or the grays will start showing.

-In terms of caring for your color so it looks its best on the day of, Ortega says to always protect hair from the sun, salt water, and chlorine by applying conditioner before you get in the water.
+In terms of caring for your color, so it looks its best on the day of, Ortega says to always protect hair from the sun, salt water, and chlorine by applying conditioner before you get in the water.
 "This will coat your hair and help prevent any discoloration from occurring," she says.
-Additionally, she says not to use heating tools often, which will fade your color and dry out your hair.
-"If this is simply not an option, make sure to deep-condition your hair at least once a week with Rita's Weekly Remedy," she says (shoppable below).
-"It's a quick and easy at-home treatment that works wonders."
+Additionally, Ortega advises not to use heating tools often, which will fade your color and dry out your hair.
+"If this is simply not an option, make sure to deep-condition your hair at least once a week with Rita's Weekly Remedy.
+It's a quick and easy at-home treatment that works wonders."

 Lastly, make sure to book your one-week-before-wedding-day appointment as soon as you book your initial consultation.
-"You don't want your colorist to already be booked on the one time you need them most!"
+You don't want your colorist to be already booked on the one time you need them most!

 Now that you're ready to slay your bridal hair color and hairstyle, shift your focus to these stunning 14 wedding makeup ideas that are perfect for your big day.